RetroDECK/ES-DE/FAQ.md

 ## I'm on Windows and ES-DE refuses to start, is the application broken?

-That's very unlikely, you're probably missing the OpenGL drivers required to run ES-DE.
+You're probably missing the OpenGL drivers required to run ES-DE.
 Try to download and install the latest drivers for your graphics card.
 If you have a really old GPU this may not work though, and you may have to go for OpenGL software rendering instead.
 How this is setup is described in the _Specific notes for Windows_ section of the [User guide](USERGUIDE.md#specific-notes-for-windows).

 ## The emulators don't seem to be properly configured?